mmorys/coral_detection_service/readme.md

 #Installation
 ## Prerequisites
 This project requires a Coral TPU to run.
 Install the Coral TPU drivers as described [here](https://coral.ai/docs/accelerator/get-started/).
+This project was developed in Python 3.7, and this is the recommended Python version.

 ## Install
 Install using pip: